 Admission into the PA program is limited and competitive.
 Candidates must apply through the Central Application Service for Physician Assistants (CASPA) system.
 The following information addresses admission and post-acceptance requirements.
 See application details for more specific information.

-- Successful completion of a baccalaureate degree and the prerequisite requirements, or with prior approval by the PA program, successful completion of the general education requirements of Union College and prerequisite requirements;
+- Successful completion of a baccalaureate degree and the PA program prerequisite requirements;

-- Cumulative GPA and science GPA (all biology and chemistry courses) of at least 2.8 on a 4.00 scale for all college work;
+- GPAs (cumulative and science) of at least 3.0 on a 4.00 for all college work.

 - Three letters of recommendation;

-- Transfer credits from other institutions must meet detailed scrutiny for equivalency and non-U.S. courses must meet educational standards of the U.S. Department of Education.
+- Transfer credits from other institutions must meet the scrutiny for equivalency, and non-U.S. courses must meet education standards of the U.S. Department of Education.
 Transcripts from outside of the U.S. must be converted to U.S. equivalents by a professional agency [World Education Service (WES) is prefered].

-- Personal health insurance is required and personal liability insurance is encouraged;
+- Personal health insurance is required, and personal liability insurance encouraged;

 Each PA program applicant must possess a bachelor's degree prior to admission to the graduate PA program.
 The choice of major is up to the applicant.
 Application may be made before all PA prerequisite courses are completed; however, prereqs must be completed by August 1 of the summer the candidate begins the program.

 Students in the Union College Bachelor of Science in health sciences (BSHS) program are exempt from this requirement as baccalaureate degrees are awarded after successful conclusion of the first year in the PA Program.